Darkensan/D-Manager/README.md

 Denarius data dir ( ./denarius ) --> /var/lib/masternodes/denarius1 ..2 ..3

 ***Important note:***

-***Every .conf file need to be edited and proper informations added***

-To edit .conf file use the following command:

-nano /etc/masternodes/denariusX.conf

-***Remember to change the X with the required node number: ...denarius1.conf***

-Edit the following lines: rpcpassword= & fortunastakeprivkey=***

 ***In case of IPv6 usage, add the folliwing lines and use the form suggested:***

 bind=[xxxx:xxxx:xxxx:xxxx::xxx]:9999